-CoA No. Cond ition Requirements Document Reference How Addressed water.
+CoA No. Condition R Condition Requirements How Addressed water.
 Mitigation and management measures for these issues are listed in Table 11.
-C6 The CEMP Sub-plans must be endorsed by the ER and then submitted to the Secretary for approval no later than one (1) Refer to Section 2.2 of the CEMP This Soil and Surface Water Management Sub-plan has been endorsed by the ER (20/05/2019). month prior to the commencement of the construction activities to which they apply.
-The Soil and Surface Water Management Sub-plan will be submitted to DPE for approval no later than one month prior to the commencement of construction activities.
-C7 Any of the CEMP Sub-plans may be submitted to the Secretary along with, or subsequent to, the submission of the CEMP.
+C6 e endorsed by the ER and then approval no later than one (1) Refer to Section 2.2 of the CEMP This Soil and Surface Water Management Sub-plan has been endorsed by the ER (20/05/2019). o the commencer ment of the construction activities to The Soil and Surface Water Management Sub-plan will be submitted to DPE for approval no later than one month prior to the commencement of construction activities.
+C7 hay be submitted to the Secretary the submission of the CEMP.
 Refer to Section 2.2 of the CEMP This Soil and Surface Water Management Sub-plan will be submitted for approval to DPE prior to the final submission of the CEMP.
 C8 Construction must not commence until the CEMP and all CEMP Sub-plans have been approved by the Secretary.
 The CEMP and CEMP Sub-plans, as approved by the Secretary, including any minor amendments approved by the ER, must be implemented for the duration of construction.
 Where the CSSI is being staged, construction of that stage is not to commence until the relevant CEMP and CEMP sub-plans have been endorsed by the ER and approved by the Secretary.
 Refer to Section 2.2 of the CEMP Construction will not commence until the CEMP and all CEMP Sub-plans have been approved by DPE.
 The CEMP and relevant Sub-plans will be implemented for the duration of construction.
 C9(a) The following Construction Monitoring Programs must be prepared in consultation with the relevant authorities identified for each Construction Monitoring Program to compare actual performance of construction of the CSSI against predicted performance.
 Section 2.3 of the SWQMP The Surface Water Quality Monitoring Program has been prepared in accordance with this condition and describes how JHCPB propose to monitor surface water quality during construction of the Project.
-The monitoring program will be provided to Dol Water / NRAR (formerly DPI Water), Sydney Required Construction Monitoring Programs Relevant authority(s) and council(s) to be consulted for each Construction Monitoring Program Water and City of Sydney Council and Inner West Council for consultation. (a) Surface Water Monitoring Program DPI Water, Sydney Water and relevant council(s) C10 Each Construction Monitoring Program must provide: (a) details of baseline data available; (b) details of baseline data to be obtained and when; Section 3.1 of the SWQMP The Surface Water Quality Monitoring Program includes details of available baseline water monitoring data, along with details of data to be collected during construction. (c) de (d) the (e) the (c) details of all monitoring of the Project to be undertaken; (d) the parameters of the Project to be monitored; (e) the frequency of magnitude to be undertaken; (e) the frequency of magnitude to be undertaken; (for the formal to be undertaken; (for t The details of monitoring to be undertaken by the Project, the parameters to be monitored, the frequency of monitoring and the identification of monitoring locations are described in Section 3.2 of the Surface Water Quality Monitoring Program.
+The monitoring program will be provided to Dol Water / NRAR (formerly DPI Water), Sydney Con Mor uired struction litoring grams Relevant authority(s) and council(s) to be consulted for each Construction Monitoring Program Water and City of Sydney Council and Inner West Council for consultation. ace Water itoring Program DPI Water, Sydney Water and relevant council(s) C10 Each Construction Monitoring Program must provide: (a) details of baseline data available; (b) details of baseline data to be obtained and when; Section 3.1 of the SWQMP The Surface Water Quality Monitoring Program includes details of available baseline water monitoring data, along with details of data to be collected during construction. (c) details of all monitoring of the Project to be undertaken; (d) the parameters of the Project to be monitored; (e) the frequency of monitoring to be undertaken; (f) the location of monitoring; Section 3.2 of the SWQMP The details of monitoring to be undertaken by the Project, the parameters to be monitored, the frequency of monitoring and the identification of monitoring locations are described in Section 3.2 of the Surface Water Quality Monitoring Program.